 - Installation at the American Academy of Arts and Letters

-Each hole is about 5 and a half feet deep with a concrete floor that we covered with dirt to look like an excavation.
+Each hole is about five and a half feet deep with a concrete floor that we covered with dirt to look like an excavation.
 Under the plants are about a foot of gravel and topsoil.
 Filling the remaining space between the floor and the soil were layers of thick 4” rigid foam.

 Interestingly, we expected to find small lizards and spiders which we spotted at times during the yearly maintenance visits throughout the past years.
 We encountered none.